sanzeeb3/hbl-payment-for-woocommerce/readme.txt

 That's fine.
 "Processing" doesn't mean it's processing payment -- it means it's being processed/fulfilled by the site owner.
 [Read More](https://sanjeebaryal.com.np/why-is-my-woocommerce-order-status-always-processing/)

+= The plugin is awesome.
+Can I contribute?

+Yes, join the [GitHub Repository](https://github.com/sanzeeb3/hbl-payment-for-woocommerce).
+Contributions of any kind are welcome, not just the codes.

 = I have other questions =

 Feel free to ask at [https://sanjeebaryal.com.np/](https://sanjeebaryal.com.np/)